Skip to content

 What Is Pre-Settlement Funding – Fast Cash for Pending Lawsuits

-When you’re in the middle of a lawsuit, months—or even years—can pass before you see a settlement check.
+When you are in the middle of a lawsuit, months — or even years — can pass before you see a settlement check.
 Meanwhile, rent, groceries, medical bills, and everyday expenses keep coming.
-That’s why it helps to understand what is pre-settlement funding and how it works in real life.
-This option can provide a cash advance against a portion of your expected settlement so you can stay financially stable while your attorney continues building the case and negotiating for a fair result.
+That is why it helps to understand what pre-settlement funding is and how it works in real life.
+Pre-settlement funding provides a cash advance against a portion of your expected settlement so you can stay financially stable while your attorney continues building the case and negotiating for a fair result.
+Understanding how lawsuit loans and pre-settlement advances work is the starting point for evaluating whether this option makes sense for your situation.

-Unlike a traditional personal loan, pre-settlement funding is structured around your case—not your credit score, employment status, or monthly cash flow.
+Unlike a traditional personal loan, pre-settlement funding is structured around your case — not your credit score, employment status, or monthly cash flow.
 Most providers evaluate the strength and likely value of the claim and coordinate directly with your attorney.
 If the case succeeds, the funding is repaid from the settlement proceeds.
-If it doesn’t, many arrangements are “non-recourse,” meaning you generally don’t repay out of pocket (terms vary by provider and state—your attorney should review any agreement before you sign).
+If it does not, many arrangements are “non-recourse,” meaning you generally do not repay out of pocket — though terms vary by provider and state, and your attorney should review any agreement before you sign.

 Get Your Pre-Settlement Cash Advance